Neoantrodia serialiformis: Taxonomy

 Neoantrodia serialiformis was described as a new species by Jiří Kout and Josef Vlasák in the journal Mycotaxon in 2009.
 The publication resulted from research conducted by Kout for his 2009 work on ecology and taxonomy of polypores, a PhD dissertation conducted under the supervision of Vlasák.
 The holotype material was collected from Wissahickon Creek Park (Philadelphia) in 2008; the species description is based on collections made from 2001 to 2008.
-Vlasák had first noted the presence of the species and its similarity to the common European species Neoantrodia serialiformis in a 2004 publication.
+Vlasák had first noted the presence of the species and its similarity to the common European species Neoantrodia serialis in a 2004 publication.
 The degree of variability between the DNA sequences of the internal transcribed spacer regions Neoantrodia serialiformis and N. serialis confirm that the two species are genetically distinct.
 The specific epithet serialiformis refers to its resemblance to N. serialis (the Latin adjective -formis derives from forma, meaning "having the form of").
 It was transferred to the genus Neoantrodia in 2017.

 Molecular analysis shows that Neoantrodia leucaena, N. infirma, N. primaeva, and N. variiformis are closely related species.